min2ha/ukwa-site/content/target/70845/index.en.md

   "start_date": "2018-09-06T09:00:00Z"
 }

-# Traditional Arts in the Community | Traddodiadau a Syniadau Celf

 TASC (Tradition Arts Support Cymru) was established in 1994 and have been organising Events & Workshops to encourage the use and enjoyment of Folk Music in Mid Wales and the Borders